KLEE is symbolic execution engine that can rigorously verify or find

 coin counts to each coin denomination.
 We don’t specify anything about how to generate this assignment, but we

-number of coins in the non-deterministic assignment is at least the number of coins needed by the greedy
+the total number of coins in the non-deterministic assignment is at least the number of coins needed by the

-algorithm, which would be true if the greedy algorithm were universally optimal.
-Finally we ask KLEE to prove the
+greedy algorithm, which would be true if the greedy algorithm were universally optimal.
+Finally we ask KLEE to

 Here’s the code:

 And here’s the counterexample it found after 14s: